-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

-xx) Based on our examination of the records of the Company, The Section 135 of the Companies Act, 2013 is not applicable to the Company.
-Hence, reporting under this para 3 (xx) (a) & (b) is not applicable.

-xxi) Paragraph 3(xvi)(a) of the Order is not applicable to the Company as the financial statements under reporting are not consolidated financial statements.
+- xx.
+There is no amount pending to spend for CSR activities as at 31-03-2023 in terms of section 135 of the Companies Act 2013.
+Hence, reporting under this paras' 3 (xx) (a) & (b) is not applicable. - xxi.
+Paragraph 3(xvi)(a) of the Order is not applicable to the Company as the Ind Financial Statements under reporting are not consolidated Ind AS Financial Statements.